dusk-network/docs-public/src/content/docs/getting-started/vm/smart_contracts_on_dusk.md

 Events serve as a logging mechanism that facilitates interactions between various applications, and can be processed post-call by the caller, which can then execute its logic accordingly

-Clients can subscribe to events emitted by both smart contracts and nodes by using the Rusk Universal Event System <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank" >Rusk Universal Event System</a>.
+Clients can subscribe to events emitted by both smart contracts and nodes by using the <a href="https://github.com/dusk-network/rusk/wiki/RUES-(Rusk-Universal-Event-System)" target="_blank">Rusk Universal Event System</a>.

 ## Examples

-There are several <a href="https://github.com/dusk-network/piecrust/tree/main/contracts" target="_blank" >smart contracts examples</a> available, which can be used for reference.
+There are several <a href="https://github.com/dusk-network/piecrust/tree/main/contracts" target="_blank">smart contracts examples</a> available, which can be used for reference.